mdiorio371/SVMC/README.md

-### The Origin of replication can be located for an individual or set of complete genome sequences
+### The Origin of replication can be located for an individual or a set of complete genome sequences
 A confidence score is provided based on the three methods for locating the OriC: the GC inflection, DnaA box clusters, and the dnaA gene annotation.

 assembly_dir <- "path/to/assembly"